dmdtutorials-com/ExtentionStoppR/README.md

 * Step 4: Scroll down and Click `Allow File URLs` Twice

-* Step 5: Don't close the `nospy.html` page and you're done! *(The name of the page is supposed to be "Loading" so it doesn't stand out)*
+* Step 5: Don't close the `nospy.html` page and you're done!

 ## Type 2.
 "NospyBoot" *(uses significantly less resources when finished)*

-* Step 1: Pin your spyware extention
+* Step 1: Pin the extention you want to disable

-* Step 2: Run the "Normal Mode" exploit like normal, follow along with its instructions, but make sure you click `Allow File URLs` twice.
+* Step 2: Run the "Normal Mode" exploit like normal, follow along with its instructions, but **make sure** you click `Allow File URLs` twice, otherwise this will fail.

-* Step 3: Click on your spyware extention, if it doesn't load, continue to step 4, if it loads, press `Reload + Power Button` and retry the exploit from the start
+* Step 3: Click on the extention you just pinned, if it doesn't load, continue to step 4, if it loads, press `Reload + Power Button` and retry the exploit from the start

 * Step 4: If step 3 succeeds, stay on the page for the exploit, press ` Esc + Reload + Power Button `

 * Step 5: Whenever you reach the recovery page, press ` Reload + Power Button ` within 10 seconds.

-* Step 6: Once you are signed in, click on your extention and if nothing loads, or it says that Javascript is disabled or it's disabled, it worked.
+* Step 6: Once you are signed in, click on your extention and if nothing loads, (or it says that Javascript / The extention itself is disabled), it worked.

-* Step 7: Have fun!
+* Step 7: Ta-da!
+You just found out how bad ChromeOS is.

+####

-*Type 2 has only been tested with Linewise, if it doesnt work on another extention, create a pull request or submit an issue :D*
+*Type 2 has only been tested with the extention Linewise (CRX), if it doesnt work on another extention, create a pull request or submit an issue :D*

 -------
 # How to Disable (Type 2):